 An employer can be held liable for the negligence of an employee under respondeat superior.
 This is a legal doctrine meaning that when an employee acts negligently while within the scope of their employment, the employer is liable for any harms that are caused by the employee’s negligence.
 As a result of this doctrine, some commercial trucking companies are now designating truck operators as independent contractors as a way to limit their liability.
 Fortunately, courts are not beholden to a truck operator’s employment status.
 They consider a myriad of factors when analyzing whether an employment relationship existed when assessing liability.Benefit of Having a Merced Trucking Accident Lawyer

 Having an experienced Merced truck accident attorney on your side will be beneficial when fleshing out which parties may be liable in your accident.
 If you try to handle a claim on your own, there is a risk that a liable party may be missed.

-I’m Ed Smith, a Merced Truck Accident Lawyer.
+I’m Ed Smith, a Merced Truck Accident Attorney.
 If you or someone you love was hurt in a truck accident, I can help.
-Please reach out to me at (209) 227-1931 for free and friendly advice with no obligation.
+Please reach out to me at (209) 227-1931 or (800) 404-5400 for free and friendly advice with no obligation.
 I am also available online at AutoAccident.com.

 I am a member of the Million Dollar Forum.
 This association honors injury lawyers who have achieved settlements and verdicts in excess of one million dollars for their clients.